gjairath/css-js-projects/README.md

 Vanilla JS \
-Semi-stable programming from a highly-stable programmer.
+Semi-stable programming from a highly-stable programmer. \
+\
+\
+Building up for a super cool project underway.